PrimozGodec/ImageColorization/data/weights/README.md

-This directory contains weight which model uses.
+This directory contains weights that model uses.
+Models were pretained and parameters are saved in those files.